nguyengiabach1201/Prezen/README.md

 ## Markdown support
 __Prezen__ also support editting with [__Markdown__](./example.md)!
 The syntax is simple, just like __Github's Markdown__.

+And then, to convert that Markdown file into presentable HTML, run [`markdown.js`](./src/markdown/markdown.js) plus your file names!

 ## To-do
 - Support Markdown
 - Draw on slides during a presentation